sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ### Code Coverage

-Finally, there is also a code coverage test on Csmith generated program as shown in the following table.
+Finally, there is also a code coverage test on Csmith generated programs as shown in the following table.

 <img src="coverage.jpg" style="width: 70%">